Known issues

 Enabling DAG serialization in environments using Composer versions 1.10.2 and 1.10.3 prevents logs from showing in the Airflow web server.
 Upgrade to version 1.10.4 (or later) to fix this issue.

-The issue is seen in a Airflow Scheduler for the task instance during the execution of task.
-However, the logs do not explain the cause of task failure and Airflow Worker and Airflow Scheduler looked relatively healthy.
+The issue is seen in the Airflow scheduler for the task instance during the execution of a task.
+However, the logs don't explain the cause of task failure and the Airflow worker and Airflow scheduler looked relatively healthy.

-The error message on Airflow Scheduler may look like the following error:
+The error message on the Airflow scheduler might look like this:

-Or there might be some error on Airflow Worker similar to following error:
+Or there might be an error on the Airflow Worker similar to following error message:

 To ensure robustness against such errors stemming from a longstanding issue in Airflow, it is strongly advised to proactively implement appropriate retry strategies at both the task and DAG levels.
 By incorporating these measures, the system can effectively mitigate the impact of these errors, thereby enhancing the overall reliability and resilience of the workflow.